Steven-Purves/PluggableAI/README.md

 # PluggableAI
-A way to use scriptable object to create a AI state machine for unity
+A way to use scriptables object to create a AI state machine for unity